Skip to main content

 Citations:

-A child entering grade 9 in the 2014-15 school year and thereafter who receives special education services may also graduate and be awarded a regular high school diploma if the child meets the following criteria:
+A child who receives special education services may also graduate and be awarded a regular high school diploma if the child meets the following criteria:

 Citations: